PM Modi's govt set 'brilliant example' by providing vaccines to neighbours: B'desh minister | Law-Order

 Countries in South Asia need to collaborate regionally and Prime Minister Narendra Modi's government has set a ''brilliant example'' by providing vaccines to India's neighbours, a Bangladeshi minister said on Thursday.

-Speaking at a webinar, Bangladesh's Minister of State for Foreign Affairs Mohammad Shahriar Alam said the South Asian Association for Regional Cooperation (SAARC) was ''failing to live up to the expectations'' and expressed optimism over the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC) initiative.
+At a webinar, Bangladesh's Minister of State for Foreign Affairs Mohammad Shahriar Alam said the South Asian Association for Regional Cooperation (SAARC) was ''failing to live up to the expectations'' and expressed optimism over the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC).

+Alam also said Bangladesh has received consent from India to set up a hydroelectric power plant in Nepal and his country also has a proposal for Bhutan.

+''It will be a tripartite agreement, Bangladesh will be investing.
+In case of Nepal it will be with Nepal and in case of Bhutan, with that country... we would be requiring India's support to transport that electricity and also Indian company will be investing and they are welcome to invest, they can buy electricity,'' he said.

 The minister asserted that Bangladesh and India are witnessing the ''golden chapter'' of their bilateral ties. ''We must work together to resolve pending issues, including sharing of the waters of common rivers, resolution of sharing of the continental shelf issue in the Bay of Bengal and bringing border incidents to zero,'' Alam said via video conference from Bangladesh.

 ''COVID-19 has not only demonstrated our linkages and interdependence, but also our fragility.
 Unity and solidarity must be our living principles in these challenging times.
-It demands decisive, concerted and innovative actions by all,'' he said while speaking at the webinar organised by the Vivekananda's International Foundation.
+It demands decisive, concerted and innovative actions by all,'' he said at the webinar organised by the Vivekananda International Foundation.

 ''This is how we in Bangladesh feel that the countries in South Asia need to collaborate regionally and this is a brilliant example that Prime Minister Narendra Modi's government is not only providing vaccines to Bangladesh, but to all South Asian neighbours eventually,'' Alam said.